 - Can cause sun sensitivity

-Like Head & Shoulders, Neutrogena is in the business of creating extra-strength dandruff shampoos that don’t require a prescription.
-And if you’re looking for an anti-dandruff shampoo that you don’t have to use every day, the T/Gel Therapeutic Shampoo is for you.
+As Head & Shoulders, Neutrogena is in the business of creating extra-strength dandruff shampoos that don’t require a prescription.
+If you’re looking for an anti-dandruff shampoo that you don’t have to use every day, the T/Gel Therapeutic Shampoo is an excellent option.

-The primary ingredient in this shampoo, as its name implies, is sage.
+As the name implies, the primary ingredient in this shampoo is sage.
 Sage (Salvia officinalis) is a plant with anti-inflammatory and anti-fungal qualities that make it ideal for quashing dandruff before it gets out of hand.
 It even provides a natural benefit for those dealing with hair loss issues.
 However, because of its strong aroma and earthy flavor, only a small amount of the plant is added to shampoo to prevent offensive smell .

-There’s also jojoba and argan oil are also active ingredients in Maple Holistic’s Sage Shampoo for Anti-Dandruff.
-These ingredients work together to restore moisture to your hair while keeping it from becoming frizzy and damaged.
+Jojoba and argan oil are also active ingredients in Maple Holistic’s Sage Shampoo for Anti-Dandruff.
+These ingredients work together to restore moisture to the hair while keeping it from becoming frizzy and damaged.

 - Organic ingredients